 Finally, if your child is traveling on Southwest Airlines, even after reaching your destination, they will not be left alone.

-• The designated pickup person must have a government-issued photo ID to verify their identity.
+- The designated pickup person must have a government-issued photo ID to verify their identity.

-• The pickup person should arrive at the airport early and be at the gate when the flight lands.
+- The pickup person should arrive at the airport early and be at the gate when the flight lands.

-• The pickup person must be available by phone throughout the flight and until the minor is picked up.
+- The pickup person must be available by phone throughout the flight and until the minor is picked up.

 Fees For Carrying Your Unaccompanied Minor

-The Southwest unaccompanied minor fee for carrying your child is-
+The Southwest unaccompanied minor fee for carrying your child is:

-• $100 one-way per UM who are aged between 5 to 11.
+- $100 one-way per UM for those aged between 5 and 11.

-• $50 one-way per UM who are aged between 12 to 17.
+- $50 one-way per UM who are aged between 12 and 17.

 1) What age group qualifies as an unaccompanied minor on Southwest Airlines?